 Here we study the RECAP ice core from the Renland ice cap in the Scoresby Sund area of East Greenland which has a surface elevation of 2,300 m.
-The core is drilled to bedrock, and contains a stratified climate record back to 120,000 years before present (see Methods for time scale).
+The core is drilled to bedrock, and contains a stratified climate record back to 120 ka b2k (before the year 2000) (see Methods for time scale).
 During the Holocene and the previous interglacial, the Eemian, we find a strong contribution to the dust record from local sources in the Scoresby Sund region, while the glacial is dominated by Central Asian sources.
 The reduction of local dust during the glacial is due to the sources being covered by glaciers.
-We determined the timing of glacial advance at the onset of the last glacial period to be from $116.6\pm0.7$ to $111.1\pm0.5$ ka before present and the retreat at the end of the glacial from $12.1\pm0.1$ to $9.0\pm0.1$ ka before present.
+We determined the timing of glacial advance at the onset of the last glacial period to be from 116.6 ± 0.7 to 111.1 ± 0.5 ka before present and the retreat at the end of the glacial from 12.1 ± 0.1 to 9.0 ± 0.1 ka before present.
 This agrees with other geological reconstructions of glacier extent for both the Holocene [14, 15] and the Eemian [4, 16].